bsafacicek/saas/README.md

 The minimal code to reproduce the figure-1 in the paper SaaS is inside the folder fig1.

 ## Reference
-[1] Cicek, S., A. Fawzi, Soatto, S.: *SaaS: Speed as a Supervisor for Semi-supervised Learning*.
+[1] S. Cicek, A. Fawzi and S. Soatto: *SaaS: Speed as a Supervisor for Semi-supervised Learning*.
 In Proceedings of the European Conference on Computer Vision (ECCV ’18).